ezpie1/ezpie/src/pages/blogs/Learn-how-to-create-an-E-commerce-Website.md

 ---
 layout: ../../layout/PostLayout.astro
 title: Making a basic E-Commerce website
-      description: "Learn how to create an E-Ccommerce Website layout and code it in your own creative way.
+description: "Learn how to create an E-commerce Website layout and code it in your own creative way.
 Use latest technologies and frameworks for a faster and better rendering website"
 published: 10 October 2023
 author: Yash Thipsay
-      permalink: /blogs/Learn-how-to-create-an-E-Ccommerce-Website
+permalink: /blogs/Learn-how-to-create-an-E-commerce-Website
 image: /images/thumbnail/ecommerce.png
 ---

 Tech Stack:-

 When you choose a tech stack, you have to make sure that all the technologies and frameworks work well with each other with creating API.
 The tech stack I have chosen is

 1. Next.js - A React framework used to create full-stack web applications.

 2)FaunaDB - A relational database used for web applications.
 Used as a cloud API.
 3)GraphQL - GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.